googleapis/google-cloud-cpp/google/cloud/billing/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Cloud Billing Budget API][cloud-service-docs], a service that The Cloud Billing Budget API stores Cloud Billing budgets, which define a budget plan and the rules to execute as spend is tracked against that plan.
+This directory contains an idiomatic C++ client library for [Cloud Billing API][cloud-service-docs], a service that interacts with billing accounts, billing budgets, and billing catalogs.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).